Paul Ruffin Scarborough Associate Professor of Engineering

-Prior to that, he was an assistant professor in the Multiscale Modeling and Simulation Laboratory at Université Paris-Est in France, and held a visiting assistant professor position in the Duke Department of Civil and Environmental Engineering.
+Prior to that, he held a Maître de Conférences position in the Multiscale Modeling and Simulation Laboratory at Université Paris-Est in France.

 Appointments and Affiliations

-- Assistant Professor in the Department of Mechanical Engineering and Materials Science
+- Associate Professor in the Thomas Lord Department of Mechanical Engineering and Materials Science

 - Office Location: 172 Hudson Hall, Box 90287, Durham, NC 27708